GoogleChrome/web.dev/src/site/content/en/learn/images/responsive-images/index.md

 ## Prescriptive syntaxes

 With a prescriptive syntax, you tell the browser what to do—what source to select, based on specific criteria you've defined.
-While this use case isn't as common as “just load the most efficient asset to render this image,” it allows us to provide usage instructions to the browser to account for information it doesn't have prior to the transfer of assets, such as the content of the sources or their formats.
+While this use case isn't as common as "just load the most efficient asset to render this image," it allows us to provide usage instructions to the browser to account for information it doesn't have prior to the transfer of assets, such as the content of the sources or their formats.

 While `srcset`/`sizes` provide you with a syntax for passing information along to the user's browser and allowing it to make decisions about